Do not use NEXPLANON if you:

 The implant may not be placed in your arm at all due to a failed insertion.
 If this happens, you may become pregnant.
 Immediately after insertion, and with help from your health care provider, you should be able to feel the implant under your skin.
 If you can't feel the implant, tell your health care provider.

 Removal of the implant may be very difficult or impossible because the implant is not where it should be.
 Special procedures, including surgery in the hospital, may be needed to remove the implant.
 If the implant is not removed, then the effects of NEXPLANON will continue for a longer period of time.

 Other problems related to insertion and removal are:

 If you become pregnant while using NEXPLANON, you have a slightly higher chance that the pregnancy will be ectopic (occurring outside the womb) than do women who do not use birth control.
 Unusual vaginal bleeding or lower stomach (abdominal) pain may be a sign of ectopic pregnancy.
 Ectopic pregnancy is a medical emergency that often requires surgery.
 Ectopic pregnancies can cause serious internal bleeding, infertility, and even death.
 Call your health care provider right away if you think you are pregnant or have unexplained lower stomach (abdominal) pain.

-Cysts may develop on the ovaries and usually go away without treatment but sometimes surgery is required to remove them.
+Cysts may develop on the ovaries and usually go away without treatment but sometimes surgery is needed to remove them.

 It is not known whether NEXPLANON use changes a woman's risk for breast cancer.
 If you have breast cancer now, or have had it in the past, do not use NEXPLANON because some breast cancers are sensitive to hormones.

 NEXPLANON may increase your chance of serious blood clots, especially if you have other risk factors such as smoking.
 It is possible to die from a problem caused by a blood clot, such as a heart attack or a stroke.

 Some examples of serious blood clots are blood clots in the: